 The stormwater drainage charge allows Council to sustainably manage its stormwater drainage network.
 The charges are used to fund the maintenance and replacement of existing stormwater drainage infrastructure and for the construction of new stormwater drainage infrastructure on a priority basis.
 Council continues to expand the region’s stormwater drainage network with the stormwater drainage network providing a regional benefit to all community members.

-The stormwater drainage charge for the Central Coast Council Local Government Area has been endorsed by the Independent Pricing and Regulatory Tribunal (IPART) and will be effective for three years from 1 July 2019.
-The Charges apply to all rateable properties located within Central Coast Council’s Declared Drainage Areas Map.
+The stormwater drainage charge for the Central Coast Council Local Government Area has been set by the Independent Pricing and Regulatory Tribunal (IPART) and will remain in place until 30 June 2026.
+The charges apply to all rateable properties located within Central Coast Council’s Declared Drainage Areas Map.
 This declaration was made under the Water Management Act in former Gosford City Council in 1991 and former Wyong Shire Council in 2009.

 Low Impact stormwater drainage charge